 The definition of hypnosis

 There are a few things that feed into this.
 I’m only going to cover what I think are the biggest ones here.
-Please feel free to share any more that you’ve found to be important in the comments so that everyone can share in your wisdom.

 The first reason people think hypnosis is fake is that they don’t know what it is since there is no consistent definition.